 United States charities focused on the cause of equality of opportunity aim to improve the lives of individuals born into disadvantaged socio-economic situations.
 They work on areas including early childhood care, education, extra curricular programs, substance abuse prevention, college access, and job training.

 Many programs focused on helping people in the United States have not been evaluated,1 and when they have been, many have found little or no evidence of a significant impact.2 Furthermore, often programs have been evaluated for only short-term impacts (e.g., increased earnings over the course of a year following the program), and their long-term impact has not been assessed.

-Within the U.S., we recommend the Knowledge is Power Program (KIPP).
+When we focused on U.S. charities in the past, we recommended the Knowledge is Power Program (KIPP).
 KIPP is a charter school network aiming to improve academic achievement for low-income students.
 KIPP stands out from the rest of the charter school organizations we considered, and we believe it improves educational outcomes for the students it serves.

 For more information on U.S. charities, see all U.S. charities we've considered.